UPDATE June 25, 2018.

 Numismatic groups have rallied to express concerns that common, inexpensive, and difficult to sell items such as collectible coins will have the same documentation requirements as gold and silver bullion or diamonds.
 There are an estimated 5,000 firms that deal in coins in the United States, mostly small businesses or sole proprietorships with sales under $1 million per year.
 (See: Jeff Garrett, “Coin Collecting: How Large is the Rare Coin Market?”
 Coin Week (Dec.
 13, 2013)

-Placing regulatory requirements on business that already use regulated institutions for banking seems like overkill, especially given the high cost of compliance for small businesses (estimates range from $2,000-5,000 per year), and the costs of government oversight.
+Art and collectibles businesses are typically small businesses, often sole proprietorships with just a few employees.
+Placing regulatory requirements on business that already use regulated institutions for their banking needs seems like overkill, especially given the high cost of compliance for small businesses (estimates range from $2,000-5,000 per year), and the costs of government oversight.

 (See: Frank Holmes, The Five Costliest Financial Regulations of the Past Twenty Years: A Timeline, Forbes, May 18, 2017)

-Most of all, the ancient and antique art industry worries that FinCen will demand provenance information that simply does not exist as part of its due diligence/chain of custody requirements.
+The ancient and antique art industry also worries that FinCen will demand detailed provenance information that simply does not exist as part of its due diligence/chain of custody requirements.
 Dealers would like to have these records and be able to supply them; they often increase the value of an object.
 However, because many objects have been in circulation through private hands over decades or even centuries, such records rarely exist.

 Although this fact is well known to anti-art trade activists, they are likely to be the first to demand that art dealers provide such non-existent records as part of the compliance process.